-Assistant Coach - Short Sprints
+Position: Assistant Coach - Short Sprints

-at LSU (2005-11):
+At LSU (2005-11):

-1 – Olympic medalist
+1 – Olympic Medalist

-1 – NCAA men’s 4×400 record (2:59.59)
+1 – NCAA men’s 4x400m record (2:59.59)

-4 – NCAA Champion relays
+4 – NCAA Champion Relays

-10 – NCAA Individual Champions winning 11 titles
+10 – NCAA Individual Champions

 12 – SEC Champion athletes winning 19 SEC titles

-20 – All-SEC athletes earning 66 All-SEC honors
+20 – All-SEC athletes earning 66 ALL-SEC honors

 Gibson was instrumental in helping the Tiger women claim both ACC Indoor and Outdoor Championships in 2015.
 He personally coached the short sprints, where Sabria Hadley set the ACC Outdoor meet record in a gold medal 100-meter performance.
 His 4×100 relay also claimed gold at the outdoor championship.
-In 2016, Myasia Jacobs won the ACC 60-meter sprint title and was a second-team All-American as well.
+In 2016, Myasia Jacobs won the ACC 60-meter sprint title and was a Second Team All-American as well.

-In Gibson’s first season (2013-14), the sprint groups produced a first-team All-American in the 60-meter dash (Hester) and a second-team All-American in the 100 (Reggie Lewis).
+In Gibson’s first season (2013-14), the sprint groups produced a First-Team All-American in the 60-meter dash (Hester) and a Second Team All-American in the 100 (Reggie Lewis).
 In addition, Clemson sprinters earned all-conference honors in the men’s 60 (Hester), women’s 60 (Whitney Fountain) and women’s 400 (Marlena Wesh) in 2014.

 Before coming to Clemson, Gibson spent the previous two seasons as an assistant coach in charge of sprints and hurdles for the men’s and women’s teams at the University of Oklahoma.
 In 2013, he coached the Big 12 Champion in the 110 hurdles, Tre’ Lathan.
 Gibson also coached All-Big 12 athletes in the 100, 200 and 4×100.
-He guided the men’s 4×400 to second-team All-America honors during the outdoor season.
+He guided the men’s 4×400 to Second-Team All-America honors during the outdoor season.

 Gibson’s career took off after assisting with LSU’s world-renowned sprints, hurdles and relays program from 2005-11.
 He helped coach some of the most decorated athletes in the school’s history, including 2008 Olympic silver medalist Richard Thompson, multi-time NCAA Champions Xavier Carter and Kelly Willie, 2009 NCAA 100-meter gold medalist Trindon Holliday, and LSU hurdles record-holder Barrett Nugent.